bencheee/woofdotcom/README.md

     - All tests passed with no major issues

-### 6.1 Testing User Stories from User Experience (UX) Section
+### 7.1 Testing User Stories from User Experience (UX) Section

-#### First time visitors's goals
+#### First time visitor’s goals

 * As a first time visitor, I want to clearly see the purpose of the site and to easily navigate throughout the site.

-  -  Theme of the website is visible through it’s name (woofdotcom) and there are various dog photos in banner section throughout the site.
+  -  Theme of the website is visible through its name (woofdotcom) and there are various dog photos in banner section throughout the site.
 Pages have title sections with brief description of the purpose of the page.
 For first time visitors (unregistered users) there is register section displayed which invites user to create account and explains additional benefits of being a member.

   [Example 1](/static/documentation/testing/user_stories/001.webp)